 - Wait for a few days to see if you can find your lost device, you must report it immediately to the IT Service Desk by phone.

 - File your Research Data Management Plan away and never look at it again (it is a plan, and you have to follow it).

 - Pro-Vice Chancellor Research and Business Engagement - Information Asset Owner for Research Data, who will set the overall University requirements, and delegate aspects of that role as appropriate.
 Supported by the Information Asset Manager for Research, who is the Research Governance Manager.

-- Deans and Heads of Service - overall responsibility for the security of research data within their Faculty or Service.
-Responsibility for research data within Faculty usually delegated to them by the Information Asset Owner in this respect.
+- Deans and Heads of Service - overall responsibility for the security of research data within their College or Service.
+Responsibility for research data within College usually delegated to them by the Information Asset Owner in this respect.

 - UWE Bristol Project Manager (the senior person with overall responsibility for the research, usually the Principal Investigator) - usually deemed to have lead responsibility delegated to them for the security of their research data:

 - They should ensure that appropriate data security measures are in place, and in accordance with University guidance and best research practice(s).
 Working within the law and University's policies and guidance, they determine what may or may not be done in relation to the data, and will be held accountable for doing so.

 - The UWE Bristol Project Manager is responsible for decisions about collection/ acquisition, transport, storage, use, retention, archiving and disposal, including the timing, and these decisions must be in line with consent, legislation and regulation, UWE Bristol policies, procedures and guidance, funder and sponsor requirements, and best practice in the field.